This document describes how to control email spoofing on the Cisco ESA and how to create exceptions for the users allowed to send spoofed emails.

 Header exists radio button

-Finally, you will need to add spoof-exceptions ( IP addresses or hostnames) to the MY_TRUSTED_SPOOF_HOSTS sendergroup.
+Finally, you need to add spoof-exceptions ( IP addresses or hostnames) to the MY_TRUSTED_SPOOF_HOSTS sendergroup.

 Example:

 Send a test message specifying one of your domains as the envelope sender.
-Validate the filter is working as expected by performing a message track on that message.
-The expected result is that the message will get quarantined because we have not created any exceptions yet for those senders who are allowed to spoof.
+Validate the filter works as expected by performing a message track on that message.
+The expected result is that the message gets quarantined because you have not created any exceptions yet for those senders who are allowed to spoof.

 Thu Apr 23 07:09:53 2015 Info: MID 102 ICID 9 RID 0 To: <xxxx_xxxx@domain.com>